 Scheme of Delegation

 Many straight forward and non-controversial applications are determined by the Director of Planning under a Scheme of Delegation agreed by the National Park Authority.
-If you wish to view the provisions of the Scheme of Delegation this is available to view on the Authority’s website using the following link:

 After the decision